imalvin1995/imalvin1995.github.io/index.md

 [My Linkedin](https://www.linkedin.com/in/y-c-huang1995)

 ### _Introduction_
-Hi, my name is Alvin.
+Hi, my name is Yu-Chaio Huang, also know as Alvin, I've graduared from Soochow University in June 2017.
+Now I'm applying to graduate school in the U.S.

 ### _Background_